 It was used as a refuge during this time for a ruling family.

-Happy times were back again on October 18th, 1817.
-The first Wartburgfest was held here with students and Burschenschaften (fraternities) as they celebrated German victory over Napoleon.
-The event was part of the movement toward German unification.
+Slowly, the castle was brought back to its original glory and on October 18th, 1817 the first Wartburgfest was held here with students and Burschenschaften (fraternities) as they celebrated German victory over Napoleon.

 The awesome history and architecture of Wartburg Castle was honored by being added to the list of UNESCO world heritages sites in 1999.
 Sadly, most of its interiors only date from the 19th century, but you can still observe much of its original structures from the 12th through 15th century.
 It also contains a museum covering over 900 years of German history.
 Tapestries, medieval musical instruments and precious silverware are all on display.